Shana Dowdeswell: Career

-In 2002, Shana appeared in the Frank Higgins' play Miracles and played the role of 'Eve', an autistic girl.
-In 2003 she played the role as young version of 'Jenna' in the film 13 Going on 30.
+In 2002, Shana appeared in the Frank Higgins' play Miracles and played the role of Eve, an autistic girl.
+In 2003 she played the role as young version of Jenna in the film 13 Going on 30.
 However, her acting was cut from the film after test audiences reacted negatively to the original.
 She later played four different characters in all three primary shows of the Law & Order franchise.
 Then she acted in the popular television serials such as Mercy, Family of the Year, and Body of Proof.
-Meanwhile, Shana also appeared in the film The Stream, The Winning Season, Asylum Seekers, and Choose before her death.
+Meanwhile, she also appeared in the films The Stream, The Winning Season, Asylum Seekers, and Choose before her death.

 After her death in 2012, five films were released: The Big Wedding (2013), a short film Going South (2013), An Ornament of Faith (2013), short film Wish You Were Here (2013), and Mistress America (2015).